realchavezjuan/readme-generator/README.md

   This project is license under MIT

   ## Contributing
-  The user who wants to a contribution should read the repos README file.
+  The user who wants to a contribution should read the repos README file found [here](https://github.com/realchavezjuan/readme-generator).

   ## Tests
   No tests available for this app.